Samsung 9100 Pro vs 990 Pro: Which One to Choose?

 Which one to choose: Samsung 9100 Pro or Samsung 990 Pro?

 The Samsung 9100 Pro is clearly focused on high-end users, gamers, and enthusiasts who want the best storage speed.
 It comes at a huge price tag, which doesn’t compete directly with the 990 Pro.
-9100 Pro’s competitors are Crucial T700, Corsair MP700 Pro, MP 700 Pro SE, Sabrent Rocket 5, Firecuda 540, etc. Here, in terms of performance, the Samsung 9100 Pro is the winner and if you can afford it, you should have it.
+9100 Pro’s competitors are Crucial T700, Corsair MP700 Pro, MP 700 Pro SE, Sabrent Rocket 5, Firecuda 540, etc. Here, in terms of performance, the Samsung 9100 Pro is the winner.
+If you can afford it and you have a Gen 5.0 system that can utilize it properly, you should have it.

-However, the Samsung 990 Pro is still more than enough for most common users, content creators, gamers, etc. Random performance is what matters the most in our day-to-day computing tasks.
+However, the Samsung 990 Pro is still more than enough for most common users, content creators, gamers, etc. For most real-world tasks, you will hardly be able to tell any difference between these two drives.
+However, if you’re talking about peak sequential numbers, the 9100 Pro is the clear winner.
 The 990 Pro does the job perfectly on a smaller budget.
 So, if you are not a high-end user or an SSD enthusiast, there is no need to spend extra money on the 9100 Pro.

 I would like to hear your views in the comments section!